Compliance

 We conduct internal control and legal compliance inspections annually as a voluntary initiative at each work site.

-The Group identified approximately 800 compliance issues, questions, and concerns in fiscal 2022.
+The Group identified approximately 640 compliance issues, questions, and concerns in fiscal 2023.
 None of the issues significantly impacted management.
-The Company resolved 80% of the issues within the fiscal year and is taking steps to promptly address the remaining 20% of unresolved issues.
+The Group resolved 80% of the issues within the fiscal year and is taking steps to promptly address the remaining 20% of unresolved issues.

 Deficiencies under the High Pressure Gas Safety Act at ENEOS